-Since today marks the beginning of the monarch’s platinum jubilee year, we thought we’d take a look back at her 70 years as sovereign of the United Kingdom and the Commonwealth realms and consider the woman beneath the jewels and finery, especially at the many other “hats” she’s worn during her impressive reign.
+In light of her passing, we thought we’d take a look back at her 70 years as sovereign of the United Kingdom and the Commonwealth realms and consider the woman beneath the jewels and finery, especially at the many other “hats” she wore during her impressive reign.

 The Queen adored her father, King George VI, and the day she became the queen would have been the most painful in her young life.
 Not only had she lost her beloved Papa, she would have felt overwhelmed taking on such a huge role as sovereign while also being a young wife and mother.

-The sovereign has also risen through the ranks since her first posting all those decades ago, now she acts as colonel-in-chief to 16 different British army regiments — a role she takes most seriously.
-And of course, she can still be seen behind the wheel of the car at the great age of 95.
+The sovereign also rose through the ranks since her first posting all those decades ago, at the time of her death she acted as colonel-in-chief to 16 different British army regiments — a role she took most seriously.
+And of course, she could still be seen behind the wheel of the car not long before she passed away.

 As a princess, the young Elizabeth took to the air waves for the first time in 1940 to give some encouragement to the nation’s children who’d also left their homes during the Blitz.
 Her following message was broadcast and played on Children’s Hour: